prince-hope1975/contracts/cl4bwfknp03dijpnv3dsdgh2z.md

 # Tutorial: BattleShip

-In this Tutorail, we'll walk through a simple decentralized application, the Battleship game; where two players have to try to guess the positions of each ship on a Gameboard.
+In this Tutorial, we'll walk through a simple decentralized application, the Battleship game; where two players have to try to guess the positions of each ship on a Gameboard.
 More on battleship [here](<https://en.wikipedia.org/wiki/Battleship_(game)>).

 This tutorial aims to give the required knowledge to build, test, and implement custom blockchain logic easily.